JadeMaveric/IP/README.md

 * WxPython - The GUI, WxWidgets needs to be installed on the system

 ## Project Organisation
 All the `expt*.py` files contain modular functions that accept a pillow image, process it and return the pillow image.
-They can used anywhere
+These can used anywhere.
 `main.py` contains the driver code that builds the GUI and uses the `expt*.py` modules to process images.